 Before I dive into this guide, a quick word about its name!
 You may find it signposted as two variations, which are Vravrona or Brauron.

 In English, they would appear to be pronounced completely differently.
 In Greek though, it's more or less the same, just one has an additional ‘a' at the end.
+Therefore, you might see this places marked on maps as the Archaeological site of Brauron.

 This is due to how letters are translated from Greek to English.
 We'll leave the ‘It's all Greek to me' blog post for another time!